leonccao/OnlineJudge-Solutions/Leetcode/README.md

 We can sort all workers by their ratios, then enumerate the ratio from smallest to largest.
 If the ratio now is ratio[p], then we need to find the smallest k qualities from 1-p.

 When p increases, how to find the k smallest qualities quickly?
 Use PriorityQueue.

+## 858. Mirror Reflection (Medium)

+If the light hits on the wall between 1 and 2, it will reflect back.
+But imagine instead let the light reflect, we extend the room infinitely.
+Then the width that light will pass will be the lcm of p and q.